Online Master’s Degrees in Genetic Counseling

 Featured Online Master’s in Genetic Counseling Programs

-Johns Hopkins University (on-campus)
+Johns Hopkins University (On-campus)

 The master of science program in genetic counseling is a joint effort of three outstanding research institutions: the Department of Health, Behavior, and Society at the Johns Hopkins University (JHU) Bloomberg School of Public Health; the National Human Genome Research Institute (NHGRI); and the National Cancer Institute (NCI) at the National Institutes of Health (NIH).